andrearcaina/Discord-Bot/README.md

 # Discord-Bot
 ### Economy Bot
-* All purpose gambling bot!
+- All purpose gambling bot where the user can:
-* Play blackjack! gamble your money away!
+  - Play blackjack! gamble your money away!
-* Steal other members and rob stores!
+  - Steal other members and rob stores!
-* W.I.P, made in python and uses discord api

-### Invite the bot to your server!
-* link: {soon}
+  - Made using python and Discord.py